Immediate summary

 Terrain: wide road, steady climb, accessible forest

-3. Sénart forest (southeast)
+3. Sénart forest (south-east)

 Distance: 30—40 min